MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   version, newer and bugfix versions will be on my website before they reach here.

+EVENTHUB        - BETA - S/370 macro
+                  MACRO to easily provide MVS3.8J assembler programs with COMM area processing, multiple WTORs, and multiple timers
+                  eventhub_macro.txt - the MACRO
+                  eventhub_test_program.txt - demo program and the
+                  only documentation at this point

 IPLINFO.txt     - I wanted more info logged that the default reason
                   for ipl the OS provides (which we have all disabled anyway).
 This records the ipltime, ipl volser and cuu